 Doing business teaches us a lot of things, but not all of them are true, and some can actually hold us back if we don’t know what else is possible.
 When it comes to construction accounting software, not knowing what else is out there can set false limitations on your business.

 Myths don’t always make the world magical.
 In fact, sometimes they make our world more limited.
 Take this one for example: Short guys can’t dunk.
 That’s what most people believed until they saw 5-foot-7-inch Spud Webb leap to the rim.
-Doing business teaches us a lot of things, but not all of them are true, and some can actually hold us back.
-When it comes to construction accounting software, not knowing what else is out there can lead contractors to think the way things have been is just the way things have to be, and that can set false limitations on your business.
-These myths are more than likely signs that a company has outgrown its current system and that it’s time to shatter the misconceptions with new expectations.
+Doing business teaches us a lot of things, but not all of them are true.
+Some can actually hold us back.
+When it comes to construction accounting software, not knowing what else is out there can lead contractors to think the way things have been is just the way things have to be.
+That can set false limitations on your business.
+These myths are more than likely signs that a company has outgrown its current system.
+It’s time to shatter the misconceptions with new expectations.

 1) “I Need All of These Spreadsheets”

 It’s OK to get attached to your spreadsheets—you put a lot of work in them.
 But if you’ve been stockpiling a battery of “customized” reports outside of your accounting software, it’s a sure sign that it isn’t meeting your reporting needs.
 Standard construction reports like work-in-progress, percent-complete, gross profit and overhead allocation should be built into your construction accounting software.
 Keeping the same data in multiple places is a sure recipe for entry errors as well as lost time.
 In reality, you don’t need to live by spreadsheets if you employ a construction-specific accounting system with powerful reporting capabilities.
 Foundation offers an extensive array of predefined reports as well as easy-to-use report designers integrated with your centralized store of data.